Foundations of Rational Quantum Field Theory, I: #1

 where $\Delta_p$ is the dimension of the primary field $p$.
 The dimension formula can be seen to be

 The constant $c$ which is the central charge of the Virasoro algebra is

-The above formulae for $S$, $T$, $C$, $\Delta$ and $c$ follows directly from consistency with respect to the proposed fusion rules.
+The above formulae for $S$, $T$, $C$, $\Delta$ and $c$ follow directly from consistency with respect to the proposed fusion rules.
 It is shown in the sequel that the fusion coefficients are all, indeed, non--negative integers.

 It is convenient to introduce Young tableau notation for the fields in the theory by letting the `signature' series $r_i - i + 1$ stand for the width of the $i$'th row in the tableau.
 See an example in fig. (2.1).
-It is also convenient to introduce a dual notation, where $\lb r_i\rb \equiv (s_1, s_2, \ldots, s_k)$, $r_m \leq k + m - 1$, and $0 \leq s_i \leq s_i + 1 \ldots, \leq m$, where $s_i$ stands for the height of $i$'th column in the Young tableau.
+It is also convenient to introduce a dual notation, where $\lb r_i\rb \equiv (s_1, s_2, \ldots, s_k)$, $r_m \leq k + m - 1$, and $0 \leq s_i \leq s_{i + 1} \ldots, \leq m$, where $s_i$ stands for the height of $i$'th column in the Young tableau.
 The relation between $s_i$ and $r_i$ is, that the series $\{r_i - i + 1\} \cup \{s_i - 1\}$ is identical to the series $\{0,1,2,\ldots, \max (k,m)\}$.
 Alternatively $[s_i+i-1]$ describes the transpose of the young tableau of $\lb r_i\rb$.
 Now, one can write down a Schubert--like calculus for the fusion rules of the theory.
 The generators are the `fundamental fields', $y_r=(0,0,\ldots,0,r)= \lb0,1,\ldots,m-r, m-r + 2, m-r + 3\ldots,m + 1\rb$.
 The products of the field $y_r$ with any primary field in the theory are expressed by the Pieri formula (see, for example, ref. \REF\Hiller{H. Hiller, ``Geometry of Coxeter groups'', Pitman, London, 1982} \r\Hiller),

 {}From the Pieri formula one may derive also a Giambelli formula expressing the general primary field as a polynomial in the generators.
 In fact, the primary fields are the usual Schure functions for $S_m$, and the formula expressing them in terms of the generators is the Jacoby--Trudi formula (see, e.g., \REF\And{G.E.
 Andrews, Theory of partitions, Encyclopedia of mathematics and its applications, Vol. 2, (1976).}\r\And),